 Food waste and food packaging take up most of our bin, in and outside the house.
-Jump to Compost for tips to tackle food waste.
+See our Rot/Compost page for compost tips to tackle food waste.

 Reduce food packaging by: